It’s pretty easy to find foods in Costa Rica that kids will eat, and not just he desserts, though there are plenty of those.

 Corso’s website is in Spanish but you can see photos and glean some information.

-If you spend time around the town of La Fortuna (probably to visit Arenal region), schedule an evening at Arenal Vida Campesinafarm and restaurant.
+If you spend time around the town of La Fortuna (probably to visit the Arenal region), schedule an evening at Arenal Vida Campesina farm and restaurant.
+It’s the kind of hands-on experience that kids really get into and that make a trip memorable.

 We got a tour of the gardens so we could see the herbs and produce used in the kitchen and in traditional medicine.